What camera equipment will I need?

 - Even small items add weight.
 So, go through your backpack and consider leaving behind items you seldom use – right angle eye-piece, extra flash, rail, a pouch of colored or special effects filters, lamp, project-a-flash, etc.

 - Carefully consider what we’ll be photographing.
 If the subject is likely to be the sunset or sunrise, seldom will a 500 mm lens be necessary.
 However, if we expect to see broad expanses of wildflowers a 12-35 mm zoom or a 105 mm macro lens might be critical.

 - Consider how much walking or hiking we’ll be doing.
-Most of the venues a Tom Dwyer Tour visit require only short walks/hikes from our vehicles.
+Most of the venues a Tom Dwyer Workshop or Tour will visit require only short walks/hikes from our vehicles.
 So, the weight of our camera gear isn’t critical.
 However, an Adirondack High Peaks trek, with miles of mountainous hiking should make you want to consider the amount of equipment (weight) you pack.

 - Accessories are nice, but if there is no chance of rain why carry the umbrella attachment or even the backpack rain cover?
 Do you need the right-angle viewer?

 - Understandably, some people are reluctant to let other use valuable and expensive lenses.
 However, if you know others on the tour, you might want to collaborate and consider sharing the load by anticipating which equipment each will carry.
 That 500 mm won’t likely get a lot of use, but if one participant has it and is willing to share, another might carry a a couple lenses (macro and wide angle) that could be shared as well.

 - Small accessory items, such as those mentioned above, can often be easily shared.